manami-project/modb-app/lib/src/test/resources/readme/DefaultReadmeCreatorTest/zero-based-week.md

 ## Type reference

-Here is description of the types in the JSON files.
+Here is a description of the types in the JSON files.

 ### Database root